yijie21/Singularity/README.md

-## Load datasets into A Singularity
+## Load datasets into a Singularity

 **Using the Directory Overlay introduced in [link](https://docs.sylabs.io/guides/latest/user-guide/persistent_overlays.html)**